 When that time is up, start, launch, ship.
 It doesn’t have to be perfect.

 You can`t do it wrong!
 There is no wrong niche!

 Just decide what is the best specific niche for you!

 Getting clear about your focus will make it much easier to determine your specific niche.
-Use the 7 methods detailed here to discover the specific niche that will work for you.
+Use the 7 methods detailed here to define a niche that will work for you.